Skip to content

 $env:API_TIMEOUT_MS = "30000000" # API request timeout (milliseconds)

-# Note: The three core variables above are sufficient.
-If you do NOT set the model variables,
+# Note: the core variables above are sufficient.
+If you don't set model-related variables,

-# Claude Code will use its built-in defaults (the official Anthropic Claude series).
+# Claude Code uses its built-in default models (Anthropic's official Claude series).

-# 5. Save the file, then restart PowerShell to apply
+# 5. Save the file, then restart the PowerShell window to apply the configuration

 # Or run this in the current window: . $PROFILE